stanford-me343/stanford-me343.github.io/index.md

 Welcome to this class.
 We hope you will enjoy it!

 This is the first time this class is offered by the Mechanical Engineering Department so we will be experimenting with the content a bit.
 Here is the tentative content.
-We will make some adjustments as we go depending on interest and the time left:
+We will make some adjustments as we go depending on interest and time left:

-- Gaussian process regression.
+- Gaussian process regression
 - Support vector machine for classification; kernel machines
 - Deep learning
-- Recurrent neural network
+- Recurrent Neural Network
 - Generative Adversarial Networks (GAN)
 - Physics-informed learning machines (a new method specific to ME!)
 - Reinforcement learning